willyg302/DaveLikesPizzaToo/README.md

-# DaveLikesPizzaToo
+# Dave Likes Pizza Too!

-You know what else Dave likes besides pizza?
+> You know what I like even more than pizza?
 Pizza, of course!

+> -- Dave

 Author: William Gaul